Part Exchange of your House – How it Works

 Part exchange schemes in the property world have been around for some time now.

-Many of the major developers in the UK offer part exchange schemes these days.
-The terms and conditions of each scheme can vary.
-You are advised to look closely at the small print before going ahead.
+Many of the major developers in the UK offer part exchange schemes, the terms and conditions of which can vary.
+We advise you look closely at the small print before going ahead with a developers scheme.

 What do I need to know about part exchange?

-Developers claim to offer a fair price based on the current market value of your home.
+Developers claim to offer a fair price under part exchange schemes based on the current market value of your home.
 In reality, you should expect to receive less than the market value of your house.
-Remember, developers are looking to make a profit through this scheme.
+Remember, developers are looking to make a profit through the scheme.
+The profit they stand to make from any part exchange scheme will depend on two things; how much they pay for your current house and how much you pay for the new build property.
+By adding these two sums they could generate a more substantial profit.
+It all depends on how successful they are in re-selling your previous home afterwards.
+A typical discount to the true market value would be in the region of 20%.

-They will also apply certain rules when it comes to choosing which houses they buy, as they are in the strongest negotiating position.
+The developer will also apply certain rules when it comes to choosing which houses they buy.
+They are in the strongest negotiating position.
 There is more information about this below.

 Advantages of part exchange house schemes

-If you choose to use part exchange, you won’t need to deal with estate agents and pay their fees.
-This could be an advantage, as some agents demand fees ranging from 1% to 5% of your home’s sale price.
-And who wouldn’t want to save money?
+- If you choose to use part exchange, you won’t need to deal with estate agents and pay their fees.
+This could be an advantage, as some agents demand fees ranging from 1% to 3% of your home’s sale price.
+And who wouldn’t want to save that kind of money?
+Because of this, you could save thousands of pounds you would have spent on fees alone.

-As well as the speed of the process, you deal with the ultimate buyer (the new house developer) more directly.
+- Speed plays a vital part in most house sales.
+As well as the speed of the process, you deal with the ultimate buyer (the new build developer).

-There will be no hearing of frustrating developments in your property chain via your estate agent.
-No more agony of being told a potential buyer (who you never met and could not influence) has pulled out, so your chain has collapsed.
+- There will often be little in the way of frustrating developments in your property chain.
+No more agony of being told a potential buyer (who you never met and could not influence) has pulled out meaning your house chain has collapsed.

-It is a simpler selling process, with no chain.
-And, assuming the developer agrees to buy your house, you will move into a brand-new property at the end of it.
+It’s a much simpler selling process, with no chain.
+And, assuming the developer agrees to buy your house, the best part is you will eventually move into a brand-new property at the end of it.

 How does part exchange work?

-Part exchange schemes to buy new build properties typically work something like this.
-However, do check with the developer in question, as schemes may vary in detail.
+Part exchange schemes to buy new build properties typically work as follows.
+(However, do check with the developer in question, as schemes may vary in detail).

-To begin with, you would look for new build homes in the area that can provide part exchange.
-You can approach the sales staff on site at the development or talk to a local estate agent.
+To begin with, look for new build homes in the area that can provide a part exchange product.
+Then approach the sales staff on site at the development or talk to a local estate agent that may be acting on their behalf.

 Typically, most developers will ask two independent estate agents or valuers to value your home.
-Be aware, however, they will be instructed to provide a selling price rather than an asking price.
+They’ll need to do this before they can make you a formal offer.
+However, beware, they will be instructed to provide a ‘selling’ price rather than an ‘asking’ price.
+A selling price means a value that the deveoper can acheive in just a few weeks of marketing by selling at a very competitive price.

 Choosing a solicitor

-Next, you will need a solicitor or conveyancer to help you complete the sale.
+Once you’ve agreed to buy the new build house you’ll need a solicitor or conveyancer to help you complete the sale.
 This is an important role, so make your choice carefully.
-The Money Advice Service has provided the following tips on choosing a solicitor or conveyancer on their website.
+The Money Advice Service has provided the following tips on choosing a solicitor or conveyancer.
+The developers sales staff may also be able to help provide details of solicitors they have found to offer a reliable and speedy service.

-A valuation will be conducted on your existing home.
-Assuming no serious problems have been unearthed in the survey, contacts are usually exchanged within four weeks.
+At the same time, the developer will instruct a formal survey of your existing home.
+This is to check there are no serious problems such as structural defects.
+Assuming no serious issues have been unearthed in the survey, contracts are usually exchanged within four weeks.

 What to look out for when part exchanging your house